Habits are pretty much who you are.

 I love this quote.
 In one sentence, it lets you know that habits can be broken, but it won’t be overnight.
 You need to persevere.

-All of us have some habits we know we should overcome.
+We all have habits we know we should overcome.
 Try these three tips and see if you can’t break at least one of your bad habits.

 Source: